A useful tax benefit for retirement savers

 Roth IRAs aren’t eligible for the IRA deduction

 The IRA deduction allows you to deduct some or all of your contributions to a traditional IRA.
-The maximum value of the IRA tax deduction is the IRA contribution limit: $6,000 for taxpayers under age 50 and $7,000 for people 50 and older in 2020 and 2021.
+For your 2021 taxes, which you'll file in 2022, the maximum value of the IRA tax deduction is the IRA contribution limit: $6,000 for taxpayers under age 50 and $7,000 for people 50 and older.
+These limits are unchanged from 2019.